freedomofpress/securedrop-docs/docs/development/updating_ossec.rst

     /var/ossec/bin/ossec-analysisd -t

-``ossec-analysisd`` will receive log messages and compare them to our rules, including the new rule we just added.
+``ossec-analysisd`` will receive log messages and compare them to our rules, including the new rule you just added.
 Then it creates alerts when a log message matches an applicable rule.